bbmoz/simplehyper.info/README.md

 Notice of Copyrights and Licenses
 ---------------------------------------
-The simplehyper.info project, software and embedded resources are copyright simplehyper.info.
+The SimpleHyper.info project, software and embedded resources are copyright SimpleHyper.info.
-The simplehyper.info name and logo are not part of the open source license.
-Otherwise, the simplehyper.info software is available under The MIT License (MIT).
+The SimpleHyper.info name and logo are not part of the open source license.
+Otherwise, the SimpleHyper.info software is available under The MIT License (MIT).

 Portions of the all-in-one HTML document contain JavaScript codes that are the copyrights of others.
 The individual copyrights are included throughout the document along with their